tim-ts-chu/design-pattern/README.md

 3. Write program based on interface instead of implementation
 4. Loosen the coupling between objects
 5. Class should be open for expanding and close for protection of unchange part
-6. Depends on abstarct class instead of concrete class
+6. **Depends on abstarct class instead of concrete class**

 ### Example
 A pizza store example:
 In the example, there is a general pizza class providing the basic steps of making it.
 The pizza store uses a absract factory method called createPizza to get a general pizza object for a standard cooking process.
 However, the actual behavior could different for each pizza according to its read subclass.

+Furthermore, there is a abstract factory class called ingredient factory.
+The ingredient factory has a general interface to control all the creation of all the family conponent.
 ![Factory method](factory_pattern/factory_method.png)

 ### Applications